Carmel McSharry: Early life

+Career

-Carmel Evelyn McSharry (18 August 1926 – 4 March 2018) was an Irish character actress, best known for her roles as Beryl Humphries in Beryl's Lot (1973–77), a daytime ITV serial, and as Mrs. Hollingbery in In Sickness and in Health.
+McSharry was chiefly known for her roles as Beryl Humphries in Beryl's Lot (1973–77), and as Mrs. Hollingbery in In Sickness and in Health.
 She also played bit parts in The Day the Earth Caught Fire (1961), 80,000 Suspects (1963) and The Leather Boys (1964).

-Other television work includes roles in The Liver Birds, Casualty and Z-Cars.
+Her television work included roles in The Liver Birds, Casualty and Z-Cars.
 She also appeared in the BBC play Home from Home in 1973, which also featured Yootha Joyce and Michael Robbins.